Do I maintain my Yeti myself or should I trust a garage to service it?

 I will get a small commission, although not every time.

-The extra pennies help me pay the annual cost of the domain name.
+The extra pennies help me to pay the annual cost of the domain name.

 I thank you for your support.